 Designers have a long tradition of using simulations to evaluate and analyse their work.
 Visual representations, such as renderings, scale models and artistic impressions have been used for centuries to simulate the appearance of designs prior to manufacture.
 The advent of powerful computer graphics software has provided new technologies for producing visual representations of designs; polygonal modelling, raytracing, radiosity and virtual reality have allowed designers to generate increasingly realistic and immersive simulations of their work.

 The use of simulation in design is not limited to visual representations however; mathematical models also play an important role in the daily lives of designers wishing to simulate the behaviour of their designs prior to construction.
 Sets of mathematical equations are used by designers and engineers of physical structures to simulate the forces that affect their designs when in use.
 Physical models and simulators, such as wind tunnels, are also commonly used to analyse the behaviour of designs when the mathematics required are formidable.
-A good example is the use of wind tunnels to evaluate the aerodynamic properties of vehicles under various conditions.
+A good example is the use of wind tunnels to evaluate the aerodynamic properties of vehicles under various conditions although even this is now largely modelled mathematically.
+Increasingly computational computational models instead of expensive physical simulators are used to analyse the behaviour of designs.